Gingerdead Man 3: Saturday Night Cleaver: Release

-William Butler, co-writer of the film, says, "There'll be more laughs and gore than the second one."
-Full Moon Entertainment released the film on September 13, 2011 on DVD.
+Full Moon Entertainment released the film on September 13, 2011, on DVD.
 The film was later included on DVD as part of a ten-film horror pack released in 2012.
 The film was released on Blu-ray for the first time on September 26, 2024, as part of a box set that also includes the other films in the trilogy, the crossover and the spin-off The Gingerweed Man.

 Reception

 HorrorNews.net gave the film a mixed review in 2011.
 Reviewer Alex DiVincenzo notes that director William Butler does a well enough job of filling Gary Busey's shoes (although the actor's voice talent is missed) as the voice of the titular killer and says that the puppetry adds to the film's "schlocky charm".
 DiVincenzo also posed criticisms saying the abundant CGI is "distracting" and that the film "relies too heavily on spoofs which brings to mind the soulless works of Jason Friedberg and Aaron Seltzer (Epic Movie, Date Movie, et al.)".
 Despite this, the review concludes that the film "packs a ton of retro fun into about 75 minutes" and unlike some other Full Moon properties " Gingerdead Man still has plenty of life baked in it" in reference to the inevitable sequel (released two years later).

 DreadCentral.com reviewed the film in 2011 saying that "a lowbrow sense script is elevated by an enthusiastic cast that make this 75-minute smorgasbord of delirium a real guilty pleasure" and compared it to USA Network's Up All Night arguing that the film would have been at home among the Gilbert Gottfried and Rhonda Shear hosted variety show.
 The review does note the absence of Gary Busey, point out the many anachronisms with the film's time period, and argues that the opening scene sets up a more interesting premise than the one actually followed in the movie.
 He notes that the film's absurd ending is some "truly inspired lunacy," ultimately awarding the film 3 out of 5 "knives" (stars).

 The film was received more negatively by Cinema-Crazed.com in a review that called it "an obvious satire sans the laughs."
 The review also points out the plot arbitrarily pieced together resulting in a "film [that] is just a lot of blatant nudity, gratuitous sex, and Gingerdead Man fading into the background".